gillioz/TemperateOptimalPowerFlow.jl/README.md

-In addition to the quadratic line cost, a conventional, linear production cost can be associated with each generator in order to model the contingencies of power production and introduce some realistic noise in the optimisation process.
+In addition to the quadratic line cost, a conventional, linear production cost can be associated with each generator in order to model the contingencies of power production and introduce some realistic noise in the optimization process.

 The TOPF algorithm also supports constraints that ensures a given total production over a certain period of time for every individual generator.